I went in search of my family roots in Slovenia and met a self-proclaimed knight who could be a distant cousin.

 The man in the fur hat expansively waved his hand at a hillside where the ruins of a 1,000-year-old castle could be seen, partially covered by tree branches.
-I came here to meet a man who shares my family’s last name.
+I came to this hidden corner of Slovenia to meet some of the people who share my family’s last name.
 By the end of the day I would discover that we shared much more.

 Meet the Anžur Family from Central Slovenia

 Let’s go back and begin with the part of the story that I know: